 - The chance of a patient having to have the surgery again is reduced with minimally invasive surgery.

 Are you a Candidate for Hernia Surgery?

 Though minimally invasive surgery offers many benefits over open hernia repair, our Phoenix Hernia specialists may not suggest it if:

 - The patient is obese.

 - The hernia site has had a previous infection.

 - There is scar tissue damage from abdominal surgery.

-For more information on minimally invasive hernia repair, please contact surgeon Dr. Shawn Stevenson today at (602) 582-5233.
+Dr. Shawn Stevenson and Dr. Gregory Robertson at Dignity Health Medical Group specialize in the treatment of hernias.
+For more information on minimally invasive hernia repair, please contact Dignity Health Medical Group today at our Chandler office at (602) 582-5233.
 You can also schedule an appointment online using our secure form.